Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

 Invoke
 ======

+Invoke means to call something into effect.

-The act of triggering a receive function in a smart contract and viewing its return value.
+Invoke is also the act of triggering a receive function in a smart contract from ``concordium-client`` and viewing its return value.
 Invoking an instance is not a transaction and it does not change the state of a contract.
 Invoking can be useful to either view information about the instance or to test a receive method before running an update.
 Because invoking is not a transaction, there is no fee to run invoke.
+Click :ref:`here to see examples of how to use invoke to view information about the instance<nft-view-fn>`.

 .. _glossary-leader-election: